geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " 'Twas night, and all around in silence slept, "1

-But rest my pillow shunn'd ; I rose and crept i&gt;
+But rest my pillow shunn'd; I rose and crept i&gt;

-To my thin lattice, and in silence wept : )
+To my thin lattice, and in silence wept: )

 I blest the evening gale's refreshing power,
-As on my cheek it dried the bitter shower : 700
+As on my cheek it dried the bitter shower: 700

 When from the shaded walk my bower beneath,
 I heard soft strains of mournful music breathe.